Dairy Cow Comfort - Free-stall Dimensions

-- A feed bunk filled by an overhead conveyor has no cow traffic
+- A feed bunk filled by an overhead conveyor has no cow traffic through it.

-outside the barn.
+- A feed-wall with outside feeding keeps feeding equipment outside the barn.
 With this design, there is no cow traffic across the feeding table.

 - Perimeter feed alleys for 4- or 6-row barns keep feeding equipment out of cow alleys and cows out of feed alleys.